metron-labs/secrets-manager-old/sdk/rust/core/docs/developer_docs.md

 }
 ```

-The default caching function in KSMCache class always stores last request only—ex., a filtered request on UID1 but on disconnect request, UID2 from same cache will return empty response (although UID2 may be shared with the same KSM app but it was not cached)
+The default caching function in KSMCache class always stores last request only.
+For example, if the first request (R1) successfully retrieves UID1 and updates the cache, but a subsequent request (R2) for UID2 fails, the cache will not include UID2.
+As a result, any later operations involving UID2 (e.g., lookup or disconnect) will return an empty response, since it was never added to the cache.

 Updating a record from cache (or creating a new record) invalidates cached record data, and consecutive updates of the same record will fail.
 Batch updates work as long as they modify different records.
 Always follow up cached record updates with a call to get\_secrets function to refresh cache (and pull updated metadata from vault like the new record revision, etc.)